SkyDocs/Plant-Disease-Detection/README.md

 For this we are planning to develop an flutter app and a web-app, from where the users can upload the image of the leaves and get them detected.

+Web was made in React.js and for App we used Flutter.
+For web we have tried to keep UI simple and easy to provide heathy usage experience to the user.
+And for app too our UI is quiet simple and efficient to provide better results as per the images uploaded to them.

 The images will be sent to a remote cloud sever where the neural network will detect the disease and then will return the result.